MarkoMiljkovic45/selected-topics-in-software-development-2/README.md

 # Selected Topics in Software Development 2
 Solutions to laboratory exercises related to the Selected Topics in Software Development 2 ("Odabrana poglavlja razvoja programske potpore 2") course at FER 2022/23 led by prof. dr. sc.
 Marko Čupić.
-Colloquially known as *Ćupić's Java 2*
+Colloquially known as *Čupić's Java 2*

 > ### Learning Outcomes
 > 1. Use multythread-safe collections